All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 First dose guidance.
 Your provider will explain how to administer your medication, including injection technique, injection site rotation, and timing.
 If you're using an injectable GLP-1 medication, it's usually a once-weekly subcutaneous injection.
 Many people find it much simpler than they expected.

 Follow-up schedule.
 Your provider will schedule follow-up check-ins, typically monthly, to monitor your progress, assess side effects, and adjust your dose according to the titration plan.
-These follow-ups are essential for getting the best results from your treatment.
+These follow-ups are important for getting the best results from your treatment.

 Track your progress.
 Download the to log your doses, track your weight, monitor side effects, and stay on schedule with your protocol.
 Having this data organized makes your follow-up visits more productive and helps your provider make better decisions.